 In order to conserve energy for the walk, and not because I’m really lazy, I caught the bus from near my home to the town centre, from where I caught another bus to Branston.
 It was the Midland Classic X12 service towards Lichfield.
 I alighted near the road which leads down to Branston Golf and Country Club, where the path begins.

-A modern housing estate has been built at the front of the golf club, and all of the streets there are named after famous golfers and golf courses, including Sam Torrance, Tony Jacklin, Ian Woosnam, Birkdale and “Turnbury”, which I’m guessing is supposed to be “Turnberry”.
-Faldo Close was the road I was looking for, named for Sir Nick Faldo, of course.
+A modern housing estate has been built at the front of the golf club, and all of the streets there are named after famous golfers and golf courses, including Sam Torrance, Tony Jacklin, Ian Woosnam, Birkdale and “Turnbury”, which I’m guessing is supposed to be named for the golf course “Turnberry”.
+Faldo Close was the road I was looking for, named after Sir Nick Faldo, of course.